ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

    * The proof-of-possession (PoP) evidence corresponding to the public key of the new authentication credential, as value of the 'client_cred_verify' or 'client_cred_verify_mac' parameter.

-2. After receiving the Access Token Response from the AS (see {{sec-as-c-token}}), the Client performs the same exchanges with the RS as defined in {{sec-c-rs-comm}}.
+2. After receiving the Access Token Response from the AS (see {{sec-as-c-token}}), the client performs the same exchanges with the RS as defined in {{sec-c-rs-comm}}.

 When receiving the new Access Token, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new Access Token is successfully verified and stored:

-* The RS also deletes the old Access Token, i.e., the one whose associated triple (GID, SaltInput, AuthCred) has the same GID and SaltInput values as in the triple that is associated with the new Access Token and that includes the new authentication credential of the Client.
+* The RS also deletes the old Access Token, i.e., the one whose associated triple (GID, SaltInput, AuthCred) has the same GID and SaltInput values as in the triple that is associated with the new Access Token and that includes the new authentication credential of the client.

 # Secure Communication with the AS # {#sec-comm-as}

-As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (Client and/or RS) and the AS communicate via the /token or /introspection endpoint.
+As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (client and/or RS) and the AS communicate via the /token or /introspection endpoint.
 The use of CoAP and OSCORE {{RFC8613}} for this communication is RECOMMENDED in this profile.
 Other protocols fulfilling the security requirements defined in {{Sections 5 and 6 of RFC9200}} (such as HTTP and DTLS or TLS) MAY be used instead.

 If OSCORE {{RFC8613}} is used, the requesting entity and the AS are expected to have a pre-established Security Context in place.
 How this Security Context is established is out of the scope of this profile.
 Furthermore, the requesting entity and the AS communicate using OSCORE through the /token endpoint as specified in {{Section 5.8 of RFC9200}}, and through the /introspection endpoint as specified in {{Section 5.9 of RFC9200}}.

 # Discarding the Security Context # {#sec-discard-context}

-As members of an OSCORE group, the Client and the RS may independently leave the group or be forced to, e.g., if compromised or suspected so.
-Upon leaving the OSCORE group, the Client or RS also discards the Group OSCORE Security Context, which may anyway be renewed by the Group Manager through a group rekeying process (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).
+As members of an OSCORE group, the client and the RS may independently leave the group or be forced to, e.g., if compromised or suspected so.
+Upon leaving the OSCORE group, the client or RS also discards the Group OSCORE Security Context, which may anyway be renewed by the Group Manager through a group rekeying process (see {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).

-The Client or RS can acquire a new Group OSCORE Security Context, by re-joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
-In such a case, the Client SHOULD request a new Access Token to be uploaded to the RS.
+The client or RS can acquire a new Group OSCORE Security Context, by re-joining the OSCORE group, e.g., by using the approach defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+In such a case, the client SHOULD request a new Access Token to be uploaded to the RS.

 # CBOR Mappings # {#sec-cbor-mappings}